 - In a large mixing bowl, combine the vegetable oil, granulated sugar, brown sugar, egg, vanilla extract, and mashed banana.
 Mix until it's well-combined.
 Set aside.

 - Using the smallest holes on a box grater, shred the zucchini.
-Squeeze the shredded zucchini in your hands to remove as much moisture as possible.
-Set aside.
+Squeeze the shredded zucchini in your hands to drain as much moisture as possible from it.

 - Gently fold in the shredded zucchini and chocolate chips.